-The matrix below illustrates the relative materiality of 26 ESG-related topics to stakeholders (y-axis) and the Group (x-axis).
+The matrix below illustrates the relative materiality of 26 ESG-related topics to Stakeholders (y-axis) and the Group's Business Continuity and Development (x-axis).
 A total of 11 topics in the first tier of the matrix have been prioritised as the most material topics for us to address and report on in this Report.